Robert Cornegy: Personal life

 Cornegy and his wife, Michelle, have a blended family of six children and live in Bedford Stuyvesant.
-A member of Omega Psi Phi, he has been noted for his seven-foot frame and long dreadlocks that are wrapped into a bun.
+A member of Omega Psi Phi, he has been noted for his seven-foot frame and long locs that are wrapped into a bun.

 At 6 ft 10 in (2.08m), Cornegy was the tallest member of the New York City Council.
 From March 2019 to October 2019, Cornegy was the Guinness World Records holder for the World's Tallest Politician, but this title has since been conferred upon North Dakota Insurance Commissioner Jon Godfread, who is just over one centimeter taller.